Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

     * Expand to see previous comments
     * Integrate comments in '@' style without going more than one level deep
 * Put title and message word limit for notification (admin)
+* Put additional attributes to the user model
+    * The attribute will be related to receiving the emails or not for notifications